How Child Life Specialists Help Kids at Children’s Hospital Los Angeles

 How You Can Help

-Since we are in the holiday season, I asked the Child Life specialists for suggestions of age appropriate gifts that are fun, help stimulate mental and physical development and encourage healthy living.
+We asked our Child Life specialists for some suggestions of age-appropriate gifts for birthdays and special occasions that are fun, help stimulate mental and physical development and encourage healthy living.
 Here are some of their suggestions:

 Infant—up to 1 year: Push-pull toys, musical toys, touchy-feely toys to encourage sensory development and improve gross motor skills (arm and hand movement and coordination).